-NOAA-WP-35 provides the status of the Low Rate Information Transmission (LRIT) on the GOES I-M and N-P spacecraft.
+NOAA-WP-29 provides the status of the Low Rate Information Transmission (LRIT) on the GOES I-M spacecraft.
 The LRIT broadcast is operational on both GOES-east and GOES-west spacecrafts.

-NOAA continues to concentrate its efforts on upgrading system reliability and monitoring activities.
-NOAA began the expansion of the product suite through additional imagery products and environmental products.
-NOAA continues to work with users and vendors to assess the quality and reliability of the LRIT service.
+NOAA has concentrated its efforts on upgrading system reliability and upgrading monitoring efforts.
+In the near term, NOAA will work to expand the product suite through addition of additional imagery products and environmental products.
+NOAA continues to work with users and vendors to assess the quality and reliability of the service.

-NOAA will continue to re-evaluate the system architecture and to upgrade the hardware and software in LRIT domains.
-Future development of the LRIT system will be defined through increased utilization and community outreach activities.
-NOAA will continue to work on the provision of a combined HRIT/EMWIN broadcast on the upcoming GOES-R series of satellites.
+We will continue our re-evaluation of the system architecture and to upgrade the hardware and software in LRIT domains.
+Future development of the LRIT system will by defined through increased utilization and community outreach activities and working in the provision of an HRIT broadcast on the upcoming GOES-R series of satellites.